callstats-io/callstats-twilio-video-js/docs/index.md

 ## API

-The main module `callstatstwiliovideojs` is a function that receives a `TwilioVideoJS.Video.Room` instance and parameters for `callstats.initialize()`.
+The main module `callstatstwiliovideo` is a function that receives a `TwilioVideoJS.Video.Room` instance and parameters for `callstats.initialize()`.

 The main module also exports a `setCallstatsModule()` function.

-#### `callstatstwiliovideojs(room, peerToPeer, AppID, AppSecretOrTokenGenerator, localUserID, csInitCallback, csStatsCallback, configParams)`
+#### `callstatstwiliovideo(room, peerToPeer, AppID, AppSecretOrTokenGenerator, localUserID, csInitCallback, csStatsCallback, configParams)`

 | Params       | Argument  | Type                        | Description                            |
 |--------------|-----------|-----------------------------|----------------------------------------|